 - Care and package management costs

-Meeting with service providers
+Make contact with providers

 Once you have a shortlist of providers, it’s a good idea to meet them.
-Meeting with providers will help you understand what you would get if you chose them.
+Talking with providers will help you understand what you would get if you chose them.
 You’ll be able to see what types of care, services, and activities they offer.

 What to take with you